Agricultural Technicians: Career, Skills, Options, Outlook, Jobs, Challenges

 • Research and development: Agricultural technicians may work in research and development, where they may be responsible for conducting experiments and collecting data to help improve crop and animal production.

-• Extension services: Agricultural technicians may work in extension services, where they may provide technical assistance and advice to farmers and other agricultural professionals.
+• Extension services: Agricultural technicians may work in extension services, providing technical assistance and advice to farmers and other agricultural professionals.

 • Production: Agricultural technicians may work in production, where they may be responsible for tasks such as maintaining equipment, planting and harvesting crops, and caring for animals.